xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/shared.md

 * [Options](options.md)
 * Injector

-So any of it could be accessed statically with application or environment instance:
+So any of them could be accessed statically with an application or environment instance:

 ```java
 Optional<Bootstrap> bootstrap = SharedConfigurationState